 After collecting the data available on the internet from different years, their social media team measured the sentiments of drivers to understand their reactions to the addition of new features.
 The study concluded that the laser-guided headlights had the highest conversation value, and the drivers of the company’s cars were extremely passionate about them.
 Without social listening tools, BMW wouldn’t have realized the enthusiasm around the laser headlights.

 Get A Social Listening Tool

 Strong marketing tools only guarantee survival in the competitive online market.
-Social listening optimises your brand’s audience analysis strategy and helps your brand evolve as per your audience’s demands.
-Konnect Insights empowers your brand by offering features that cater to a wide range of use-cases for enhancing marketing and customer experience.Tags: Brand strategy, branding, Listening Tool, Social Listening, Social Listening Tools
+Social listening optimizes your brand’s audience analysis strategy and helps your brand evolve as per your audience’s demands.
+Konnect Insights empowers your brand by offering features that cater to a wide range of use cases for enhancing marketing and customer experience.Tags: Brand strategy, branding, Listening Tool, Social Listening, Social Listening Tools